9 Reasons to Pick Uruguay as your Nearshore Service Provider

 Urugwhey, Urugwhyy, Uruguay?
 However you think it’s pronounced, this little country is the best destination for your nearshore IT outsourcing needs.
 Located just south of Brazil and east of Argentina along the Atlantic coast of South America, Uruguay boasts 3 million warm and friendly people (and ONLY about 12 million cows).
 Roughly the size of Missouri, Uruguay is surprisingly adept at all things software.
 Here’s a quick debrief of Uruguay and why you should look into it as a nearshore outsourcing destination.
 After reading it, you’ll know more about this up-and-coming country than 90% of your colleagues!

-#1 Uruguay is the number one exporter of software in Latin America
+#1 Uruguay is the #1 Exporter of Software in Latin America

 With over $600 million in exports to over 50 countries per year, Uruguay is the #1 software exporter per capita in Latin America (LATAM).
 Uruguay has great incentive to do so, as software exports are not subject to profit tax.
 According to CUTI, there are 700 IT companies in Uruguay and a recent Harvard study declared it as one of the most advanced software development centers in Latin America.